HEALS vs. CARES vs. Heroes stimulus packages: Key differences

 |$16 billion.

-Discuss: HEALS vs. CARES vs. Heroes stimulus packages: Key differences between Democratic and Republican proposals
+Discuss: HEALS vs. CARES vs. Heroes: Key differences between the Democratic and Republican stimulus packages

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.